czythu/scCancer/README.md

 library(scCancer)
 ```

-Notice1: If errors occur when installing dependencies ("usethis", "hdf5r", "pbkrtest", "locfit", ...), you may install them from the .tar.gz file.
+Notice1: If errors occur when installing dependencies ("usethis", "hdf5r", "pbkrtest", "locfit", ...), you may install them from CRAN or source file.
 Pay attention to the relationship between the release time of the R package and the release time of R-base.

 Notice2: Directly installing harmony from CRAN might meet this bug when running `scCombination`: [github/harmony/issues/](https://github.com/immunogenomics/harmony/issues/159).